 The Free Syrian Army rebel group, a leading rebel alliance, said it would observe it from Monday sundown as agreed but with major reservations.

-The alliance wrote to Washington on Sunday, saying that while it would "cooperate positively" with the ceasefire, it was concerned that it would benefit the government.
+The alliance wrote to Washington on Sunday, saying that while they would "cooperate positively" with the ceasefire, they were concerned it would benefit the government.

-Another leading rebel group Ahrar al-Sham, which is seen as a "terrorist group" by Russia, rejected the deal, saying it would only serve to strengthen the government of President Bashar al-Assad.
+Another leading rebel group Ahrar al-Sham, which is seen as a "terrorist group" both by the US and Russia, rejected the deal, saying it would only serve to strengthen the government of President Bashar al-Assad.